briansimiyuj/doctor-appointment-app/README.md

     PrescriptionTab Component will be used to display the prescription tab of the appointment details page.

       1. Reuse PrescriptionTabHeader component in doctor profile UI
+      2. Retrieve `prescriptions` from `PatientDetailsContext`
+      3. If `prescriptions` is empty, display a message saying that the patient has no prescriptions
+      4. If `prescriptions` is not empty, reuse PrescriptionList component